 PURPOSE OF THE AYSO NATIONAL GAMES

 The National Games (“Games”) shall offer an opportunity to bring together different Regions, Areas, and Sections to share in the diverse soccer culture of the AYSO family.
 This occasion focuses on sportsmanship, team spirit and making new friends through the activities and events that are offered during this weeklong event.
-The weeklong dates are from June 30 to July 9, 2018.
+The Games will be held from June 30 to July 9, 2018.
 The Games should not be interpreted nor represented as any form of an AYSO national championship.

 SCOPE